Xcelerator

-Xcelerator is a steel launched roller coaster at Knott's Berry Farm in Buena Park, California.
-It was Intamin's first hydraulically launched coaster, while also the fourth Intamin installation at Knott's, alongside Sky Cabin, Calico River Rapids and Perilous Plunge (removed in 2012).
+Xcelerator is a steel launched roller coaster located at Knott's Berry Farm in Buena Park, California, United States.
+Manufactured by Intamin and designed by Werner Stengel, it opened in 2002 as the company's first hydraulically-launched coaster and cost $13 million to construct.
+Following the early demise of Windjammer Surf Racers, a dueling roller coaster that briefly operated from 1997 to 2000, Xcelerator was soon announced as its replacement.
+It launches to a maximum speed of 82 mph in 2.3 seconds and reaches a height of 205 ft, and has a short twister section that leads into the brake run.

 History

 Following the demise of the short-lived Windjammer Surf Racers, a dueling roller coaster plagued with issues surrounding its design and operation, Knott's Berry Farm announced its replacement in December 2001.
 The park hired Intamin to build and design a new roller coaster called Xcelerator, the company's first hydraulically-launched roller coaster, which uses pressurized oil and a series of hydraulic fluid chambers to rapidly propel a coaster train along a straight section of track.
 The total cost was $13 million.
 Intamin pioneered the hydraulic technology used on Xcelerator, which would later be built on a larger scale on future record-breaking rides, including Top Thrill Dragster at Cedar Point and Kingda Ka at Six Flags Great Adventure.
 The ride was originally scheduled to open in May 2002, but the opening was delayed to June 22, 2002.

-In May 2004, California investigators asked that Knott's Berry Farm temporarily close Xcelerator, and that the nearby Six Flags Magic Mountain close Superman: Escape from Krypton, because the T-bar restraint systems used by both rides were potentially defective.
+In May 2004, California investigators asked that Knott's Berry Farm temporarily close Xcelerator, and that sister park Six Flags Magic Mountain close Superman: The Escape, because the T-bar restraint systems used by both rides were potentially defective.
 This was due to three incidents where people died after falling out of the restraints, including Superman – Ride of Steel at Six Flags New England.
 The rides were closed on June 2, 2004, so the necessary modifications could be made; Xcelerator reopened at the end of the month.
 After an incident in 2009, the ride was closed while it underwent investigation; it reopened in April 2010.

 Xcelerator was closed in July 2017 for maintenance.
 The ride eventually reopened in March 2018.
 It closed near the end of October 2021 for a new coat of paint; the ride now has the colors red, gray, orange, and yellow.
-Xcelerator closed again in mid-March 2022 due to a delayed shipment of a part, reopening date has not been confirmed.
+Xcelerator closed again in mid-March 2022 due to a delayed shipment of a part.
+The park later announced that the ride would be reopening during the summer of 2023.
+However, On September 21, 2023, Xcelerator "went dark" after something broke while testing leaving an unknown reopening date.
+The ride reopened on November 7th 2023.